Часто задаваемые вопросы

 The energy content of hydrogen is described by its (lower and higher) heating value.
 The lower heating value of hydrogen can be expressed as 33.33 kWh/kg or 2.78 kWh/Nm³.
 The higher heating value is 39.41 kWh/kg or 3.28 kWh/Nm³.
 A practical medium value to keep in mind is roughly 3 kWh/Nm³.
 The energy content of 1 Nm³ hydrogen gas is equivalent to 0,34 L gasoline, 1 L liquid hydrogen is equivalent to 0,27 L gasoline and 1 kg hydrogen is equivalent to 2.75 kg gasoline (based on the lower heating value).

-Hydrogen is a flammable gas and like with any other gas, appropriate safety measures when handling it must be ensured at all time.
+Hydrogen is a flammable gas and like with any other gas, appropriate safety measures when handling it must be ensured at all times.
 Hydrogen’s properties make it safer to handle than commonly used fuels.
 It is non-toxic, and it is an element lighter than air, so, it will quickly disperse in case of a leak.
 When planning a hydrogen system installation, it is important to implement appropriate safety measures, such as ventilation and leak detection.

 When properly stored, there are no losses.
 Unlike diesel for example, hydrogen does not have an expiry date and can be stored for years.

 The world has reached a turning point in our understanding of energy.
 Solar and wind are the two fastest growing energy sources.
 While governments and industry increasingly understand that fossil fuels are a thing of the past, the challenge remains to make solar and wind usable when we need them.
 Variable renewable are competitive, and customers are increasingly demanding reliable, secure and independent energy supply from sustainable sources.
-On site green hydrogen production allows for complete green energy independence and security.
+On-site green hydrogen production allows for complete green energy independence and security.
 A burgeoning global industry is taking shape around hydrogen’s potential as a storable fuel or energy carrier and many advantages over battery-electric technology result in hydrogen gaining traction with industry, environmentalists and leading governments.

 The vast majority, around 99%, of hydrogen used globally is still produced from fossil fuels.
 Most of that is done by steam methane reforming of natural gas, a process which emits large amounts of greenhouse gases.
 We speak about green hydrogen when renewable energy sources are used in an electrolyser to make hydrogen from water.
 Hydrogen is the bridge between renewable power generation and other types of energy vectors and allows us to clean up more than just the electricity sector with fossil-free fuels.